kinnarps/KIN/table/README.md

 * `loader`	: Default true, will display a loader on table update
 * `loadermsg`	: String with a message to display under the loader
 * `ondataloaded`: Callback event that is fired when the data has loaded, data object is sent as a parameter
+* `rowformatter`: Callback event that is fired on each row print, row html and row data object is sent as parameters
 * `columns`	: Array of objects containing configuration of the columns
 * `actions`	: Array of objects containing row actions